-Dr. Rao was the first in the Louisville area to use advanced techniques that don’t require the patient to be awake during DBS surgery.
-Historically, the surgery required the patient’s brain cells to be sampled for electrical recording and patient movements to be tested during surgery.
+Dr. Rao was first in the Louisville area to use advanced techniques that don’t require the patient to be awake during DBS surgery.
+Historically, the surgery required the patient’s brain cells to be sampled and patient movements to be tested during surgery.
 However, advances in surgical technique and high resolution imaging no longer require this and actually allow for reduced surgical risks with the patient under general anesthesia.

 “DBS can help patients regain smoother, more normal movements, less slowness and less excessive movements that can develop as a side effect or consequence of long-term medication use,” Dr. Rao said.
 “We typically see very positive outcomes.”

 While Mike continues to receive treatment for his Parkinson’s disease, he has plenty to look forward to, like hitting the golf course and returning to boxing class.
 His message to others with Parkinson’s or similar diseases is to ask about DBS.